awesomemotive/one-click-demo-import/readme.txt

 NOTE: This plugin is still a work in progress!

-NOTE: There is no setting to "connect" authors from the demo import file to the existing users in your WP site (like there is on the WP Importer plugin).
+NOTE: There is no setting to "connect" authors from the demo import file to the existing users in your WP site (like there is in the original WP Importer plugin).

 == Installation ==